mininet/mininet.github.com/source/walkthrough/index.markdown

     s1 ps -a

 It would be possible to use separate process spaces with Linux containers, but currently Mininet doesn't do that.
-Having everything run in the "root" process namespace is convenient for debugging, because it allows you to see all of the processes from the console using ps, kill, etc.
+Having everything run in the "root" process namespace is convenient for debugging, because it allows you to see all of the processes from the console using `ps`, `kill`, etc.

-### Verify Ping
+### Test connectivity between hosts

 Now, verify that you can ping from host 0 to host 1: